 To include a bequest to the United Way in your will, have your gift designated with wording like

 - “to United Way Waterloo Region Communities for highest priority community needs.”

 Alternately, you may designate your gift to a specific area, such as one of our three impact areas.
 In this case, we can work with your lawyer to create the correct wording.
 Sharing your intentions to leave a bequest to the United Way will allow us to thank and recognize you now, while also allowing us to plan for the future.

-Bequests can be endowed to the United Way’s Forever Fund.
+Bequests can be endowed to United Way’s Forever Fund or the Tomorrow Fund.
 Endowed funds, over time, provide a consistent revenue source because the original gift is never spent – it remains intact as a legacy forever, a reminder of your gift to the community.

 Life insurance can benefit both yourself and United Way Waterloo Region Communities when the charity is the beneficiary.
 At time of your passing, proceeds from the Policy pass outside your estate, giving protection from estate administration taxes.
 The charitable tax receipt will alleviate the taxes to your estate.
 Life insurance donated irrevocably during your lifetime will allow for an immediate charitable tax receipt from United Way Waterloo Region Communities for any cash surrender value on the policy, and for any future premiums, you pay.

 Unused RRSPs and RRIFs are an excellent way to maximize your giving potential while avoiding estate taxes.
 When United Way Waterloo Region Communities is designated as a beneficiary of your RRSP or RRIF, the proceeds are paid directly at the time of death and bypass estate taxation.
 The charitable tax receipt issued can eliminate a large portion of the tax generated by the plan at time of death.